Skip to main content

 HTML API

-Pass information from your cart page or other web page to Fresh Relevance.
+Use the HTML API to pass information from your cart page or other web pages to Fresh Relevance.

-The HTML API is optional, but can be useful for more advanced integrations.
+The HTML API is optional but offers enhanced functionality for advanced integrations.

 How it works

-The HTML API is based around inserting a single hidden HTML tag in your HTML.
-Normally the data is encrypted using a shared secret.
+The HTML API works by inserting a single hidden HTML tag in your page.
+Though data is typically encrypted using a shared secret, here's a plain text example:

 <div id="__tmsd"